Aug 22, 2008 Ami Olson Uncategorized

 Kathy Denman’s career reporting traffic was accidental – when she started in the radio business 22 years ago, she was reporting sports, then news, on Niagara Falls radio.
 “Radio is a transient business – it’s hard to find a job,” said Denman.
 So when she found herself unemployed after years in the field, she took a job reporting traffic for the meantime.

-"I really enjoy doing it - who knew traffic could be so important?"
+“I really enjoy doing it – who knew traffic could be so important?” she said.

 Ten years ago, traffic was an afterthought, for both drivers and news media, Denman said.
 Now, traffic reports are regular elements to both television and radio broadcasts and are kept up-to-date on the internet to meet demands.

 More importantly, said Denman, is the contract Clear Channel has signed with GPS systems like Garmin, plugging the traffic center database into personal GPS systems for constantly updated traffic information.

 From the road to the radio